AvaloniaUI/avalonia-docs/docs/guides/styles-and-resources/resources.md

 ## Declaring Resources <a href="#declaring-resources" id="declaring-resources"></a>

 For example, you may want brush colors to be standardized across the whole application.
-In this case you can declare a resource dictionary in the application XAML <mark style="color:green;">**App.axaml**</mark> file, like this
+In this case you can declare a resource dictionary in the application XAML **App.axaml** file, like this

 ```markup
 <Application xmlns="https://github.com/avaloniaui"